zznewclear13/zznewclear13.me/README.md

 # zznewclear13.me
-my personal website (under construction)
+This is my personal website (under construction).

 ## System Preparation
 To use this project, you will need [NodeJS](https://nodejs.org) installed on your machine.